 Accuracy

-Thanks to the Multi-Band GNSS system, which enables simultaneous reception of satellite signals across multiple frequency bands and global systems, both head units are more accurate.
+Both head units are more accurate thanks to the Multi-Band GNSS system, which enables simultaneous reception of satellite signals across multiple frequency bands and global systems.
 This is especially true for BOLT 3, as its predecessors didn’t have this feature.
 However, this technology alone can’t guarantee the same level of accuracy between two competing devices.
 So, how was the reality?

 I always test bike computers on my favorite forest segment.
-When you take a look at the following screenshots, you can see that the accuracy is almost identical.
-However, I must point out that for a completely comparable test, I would have to test both bike computers on the same day.
-It makes a difference if it is sunny or cloudy.
+Looking at the following screenshots, you can see that the accuracy is almost identical.
+However, for a completely comparable test, I would need to test both bike computers on the same day.
+Weather conditions affect the results.

 Winner: It’s a draw